George Strait

 Strait's commercial success began when his first major label single "Unwound" was a minor hit in 1981 and scored his first number one country radio hit with "Fool Hearted Memory" in 1982, introducing the neotraditional country style to the mainstream.
 During the 1980s, seven of his albums reached number one on the country charts.
 In the 2000s, he was named Artist of the Decade by the Academy of Country Music, elected into the Country Music Hall of Fame, and won his first Grammy award.
 Strait was named CMA Entertainer of the Year in 1989, 1990 and 2013, and ACM Entertainer of the Year in 1990 and 2014.
 He has been nominated for more CMA and ACM awards and has more wins in both categories than any other artist.

-Strait became known for his touring career after he designed a 360-degree configuration and introduced festival style tours.
-His final concert, for The Cowboy Rides Away Tour at AT&T Stadium, drew 104,793 people, setting a new record for the largest indoor concert in North America.
+Strait became known for his touring career after he designed a and introduced festival style tours.
+His final concert for The Cowboy Rides Away Tour at AT&T Stadium in 2014 drew 104,793 people, setting a new record for the largest indoor concert in North America.
 In mid-2024, Strait set the record for the largest ticketed concert for a single act in U.S. history, with over 110,905 people at Kyle Field in College Station, Texas.
 He additionally was inducted into the Hollywood Walk of Fame in the same year for its class of 2025.